steinmetzr/COMP278/Labs/Lab3.md

 Complete the following exercises inside of Lab3solution.txt.
 Use a text editor such as Notepad++ or Sublime to complete these (not Word or WordPad!).

 Use the laws above to simplify expressions.
+Label the laws that you apply as you apply them (no more than one law per line).

 1. Show (a * b)' * (a' + b) * (b' + b) = a'
 2. Show c + (b * c)' = 1